SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 The resulting evolution of $C_{\text{HII}}$ matches simulation results within $20\%$ for any models and definitions, and has mean square errors of within $5\%$.
 With all parameters monotonic in the density cut $\Delta$, one could interpolate these parameters for intermediary definitions of the clumping factor $C_{\text{HII}}$ for further simulations.

-Figure \ref{fig:cHII} shows the ionized hydrogen clumping factors from the three simulations and the fitted curves for the $\Delta<100$ density cut. $C_{\text{HII}}$ starts off at a relatively high value of $\sim 10^3$ due to the early ionization of the high density regions around the sources and then decrease rapidly with redshift as larger regions get ionized.
+Figure \ref{fig:cHII} shows the ionized hydrogen clumping factors from the three simulations and the fitted curves for the three simulations. $C_{\text{HII}}$ starts off at a relatively high value of $\sim 10^3$ due to the early ionization of the high density regions around the sources and then decrease rapidly with redshift as larger regions get ionized.
 Towards the end of reionization, almost all of the neutral hydrogen are ionized, so the value of $C_{\text{HII}}$ becomes close to the total hydrogen clumping factor at order unity.

+To demonstrate uncertainties in $C_{\text{HII}}$, we also plot in Figure \ref{fig:cHII} the estimated error bands to the clumping factors based on the differences between the mid-resolution and high-resolution simulations.
+From the plots, we see that there is a $\sim20\%$ difference between different resolutions.
+We also fit the upper- and lower-limits of the clumping factors and provide fitting parameters in Table \ref{tab:CHII_range}, in order to show how the range of parameters corresponds to the range in clumping factors.

+Figure \ref{fig:cHII_rho} shows the dependence of $C_{\rm HII}$ on the density cuts.
+Similar to $C_{\rm H}$, lower density cuts (e.g. $\Delta<50$) exclude more regions around the halo and result in a lower clumping, which also leads to a lower total recombination rate.
 The lower panels show the deviations of the fits from the simulation data, and we can see that with the fitting formula given in Equation \ref{eq:cHII_fit}, we can fit the three simulations within $5\%$ error during most of reionization, although the fitting can get larger than data values at high redshift due to the limitation of the functional form.

-Comparing to previous works on $C_{\text{HII}}$, our measured values are higher at $z>8$, and the reason are two-folds: firstly, our simulations use radiative transfer to track the evolution of photons and gases, so the process is patchy throughout reionization.
+Comparing to previous works on $C_{\text{HII}}$ \citep[e.g.][]{Pawlik2009a,Shull2012a,Jeeson-Daniel2014a,Kaurov2015a}, our measured values are higher at $z>8$, and the reason are two-folds: firstly, our simulations use radiative transfer to track the evolution of photons and gases, so the process is patchy throughout reionization.
 This leads to higher patchiness, and a higher $C_{\text{HII}}$,comparing with the simulations that turn on a uniform ionizing background around $z=8$.
 Secondly, as mentioned before, we did not apply any lower limit on either $\Delta$ or $x_{\text{HII}}$.
 This means that we have included all cells outside halos, leading to a larger $C_{\text{HII}}$ at high redshift when the ionization fraction is very inhomogeneous.